yunojuno/django-request-profiler/README.rst

 Django Request Profiler
 =======================

+## Project Deprecation Notice

+This project was built many moons ago, during a time where APMs were either not commonplace or too awful or expensive to use.
+It was meant a simple way to see how an endpoint was working and an easy data-model you could query in SQL to get percentile performance.
+Nowadays, we have an advanced setup internally with modern APM/observability tooling and cannot afford the time it takes to maintain this app that we no longer use.

+If you are interested in maintaining it, please raise an issue.
+Otherwise it shall be archived in due course.

+Thanks - YunoJuno Team.

+## Prior Readme

 **This package now requires Python 3.9 and Django 3.2 and above.**

 A very simple request profiler for Django.